• Free shipping on all orders

 1. Dog Barking

-Barking is probably the most common sound that a dog makes, and there are a variety of reasons that they make it.
-That’s why it’s one of the hardest behaviors to curb, as you have to understand why your dog’s barking before you can get them to stop.
+Barking is probably the most common sound a dog makes, and there are various reasons why they make it.
+That’s why it’s one of the hardest behaviors to curb, as you must understand why your dog’s barking before you can get them to stop.

 Demand barks tend to be lower, sharper, and more persistent.
-They’ll also be clearly directed at the person or animal that the dog is demanding something from.
+They’ll also be directed at the person or animal the dog demands something from.
 Play barks, on the other hand, sound happy and lighthearted and are usually accompanied by a wagging tail and a play bow.

 2. Dog Growling Sounds